WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part1/index.md

 # NOTES

  * Electrons orbit the Nucleus in incredibly complex patterns, but at any given time tend to be at a particular distance away from the nucleus.
 That distance is a predictable distance and is called a shell.
-    * this is key to how work is done with electricy
+    * this is key to how work is done with electricity

 -->